Background

 To identify the advantage that a particular capability would bring to your organization, you can perform a VRIO analysis to determine four relevant properties of the capability:

-• Valuable: able to exploit opportunities and defend against threats.
+• Valuable: able to tackle opportunities and threats.

 • Rare: scarce and difficult to obtain.